idaman-id/goseidon/README.md

 # go-Seidon
-Considered as one of the king of the storage.
-With help of the others king around the ocean, He is manage your application files spread around the internet.
+With help of the other `kings` around the `ocean`, He is considered as one of the king of storage managers.
+He can manage your application files which spread over the internet.

 ![go-Seidon logo][goseidon-logo]